sitegeist/tech-knights/examples/2019-01-22 Game of Nodes/README.md

 Go to `http://127.0.0.1:7474/browser/` in a browser of your choice.
 Then log in with the credentials `neo4j` and `admin`.

 After that you should see the Neo4j dashboard with a cypher console on top.
-Enter the following cypher query into the console adn hit "(▶) Play":
+Enter the following cypher query into the console and hit "(▶) Play":

 ```cypher
 MATCH (n) OPTIONAL MATCH (n)-[r]-() RETURN n,r LIMIT 100